Anoncheg1/emacs-configs/README.md

 - Dired: cycle sorting, not just toggle between by date / by name as it was by default.
 - Elisp: created “new line” function that insert new list sexp after list sexp or comment at current cursor position
 - theme cycling by time (circadian.el) with own theme modifications
+- fixed case when we jump to place that hidden with folded outline header

 TODO:
 - if two Dired buffers opened and M-o used to open file in other window, path switch to other in Dired window.